L4gares/L4gares-JavaProject_shoppingList/README.md

 # L4gares-JavaProject_shoppingList
-In this project I make a shopplist with Java (object oriented programming)
+In this project, I make a shoppe list with Java (object-oriented programming)